University of Wolverhampton: Reputation and rankings

 The university is noted for its success in encouraging wider participation in higher education.
 The university draws two-thirds of its students from the West Midlands, and has about 2500 international students.

 Between 2005 and 2009 five staff were awarded National Teaching Fellowships.

 In May 2008 the university was awarded seven Knowledge Transfer Partnerships, securing its top position in the West Midlands.
 In September 2009 it was awarded £24.3 million for knowledge transfer, bringing it to 2nd place nationally for the number of KTPs it runs.
 The university will lead a consortium of all 12 of the universities in its region to increase the number of partnerships from 70 to 210 over the next three years.

 In June 2013, a university team won a Times Higher Education Leadership and Management Award (THELMA) in the category of Knowledge Exchange/Transfer Initiative of the Year for its "one-stop shop" approach to promoting services to businesses.

 In May 2016, the university was awarded 'Business of the Year' at the Express & Star Business Awards, where its contribution to the region's economy was hailed as 'truly outstanding'.

+In the English Social Mobility Index published by the Higher Education Policy Institute, the university ranked 3rd in England in both 2024 and 2025.

+In May 2026, in the Whatuni Student Choice Awards, the university was ranked 10th in the UK University of the Year category, 1st in the West Midlands regional category, and 4th for university halls.

+In June 2026, the university received an overall five-star rating in the QS Stars university rating system, receiving the highest overall classification.

 Criticism

 Staff issues

-In 1998, Ian Connell left the university after being found guilty of academic misconduct.
+In 1998, Ian Connell, a lecturer in television and media, left the university after being found guilty of academic misconduct.
 A few weeks later he committed suicide, apparently depressed by his situation.

 In 2009 the university Executive announced that the university was in financial difficulties, needing to make savings of £8 million.
 This followed reports in the media that it had understated student non-completion rates to HEFCE.
 The university announced it was taking steps to reduce expenditure on staff pay and launched a voluntary redundancy exercise on 1 October 2009.
 This concluded with the loss of 150 posts through voluntary redundancy.

 In 2015, despite 2014 REF successes, the Vice Chancellor announced that four areas of research would be cut back and some professors selected for compulsory redundancy while all professors would be subject to more rigorous annual appraisal which would lead to demotion to senior lecturer in three years if they failed to sustain their target levels of outputs, income and PhD students.